 As an MBA candidate at Saint Rose, you’ll get an advanced grounding in every aspect of business and the ability to excel in today’s fast-moving business environment.

 Core courses cover the full range of managerial and leadership skills, while students can use electives to develop an in-depth knowledge of accounting, marketing, finance, human resources, or technology.

-Professionally accredited by the Accreditation Council for Business Schools & Programs, our MBA program accommodates both full-time students—who can earn their degree in one year—and part-time students.
-A joint MBA/JD course of study is also available, as are Advanced Certificates in Financial Planning, Organizational Leadership, and Computer Information Systems.
+Professionally accredited by the Accreditation Council for Business Schools & Programs, our MBA program accommodates our students’ needs and interests.
+A joint MBA/JD course of study is available, as are Advanced Certificates in Financial Planning, Organizational Leadership, and Computer Information Systems.

 M.B.A.
 Program Objectives